Mobility: What Are Your Rights When Relocating With Children?

-If you are separated from the parent of your child/ children and you want to relocate to a new city, you may face legal issues.
+If you are separated from the parent of your child/ children and you want to relocate to a new city, or even a new part of the city you currently reside in, you may face legal issues.
 Often, the parent wanting to relocate will need to put forth a Mobility Application.
 The Court will then look at the best interest of the child to make a decision as to whether or not they may be uprooted from their current community and move with the requesting parent.
 Our team of family law lawyers are well versed in mobility issues and have provided their insight.

 Criteria for A Mobility Application